 - Ready to start accepting credit card payments?

 Understanding your business’s internal processes is key to getting paid on time and keeping your business running smoothly.
 That’s where knowing the ins and outs of how credit card processing works comes in.

 The process begins with a customer presenting their credit card information for payment.
 This can be done in different ways depending on where the customer is paying:

-- For in-store payment, customers tap contactless cards, swipe magnetic stripe cards, use EMV chip cards, or use digital wallets like Apple Pay via their mobile devices.
+- For in-store or restaurant payment, customers tap contactless cards, swipe magnetic stripe cards, use EMV chip cards, or use digital wallets like Apple Pay via their mobile devices.

 - For online payment, customers can enter their credit card information on your e-commerce payment page, but you’ll need to integrate your website with a payment gateway that supports card payments.

 - For payments done over the phone, customers may speak to a support representative and verbally provide their credit card information.